 R – I will be RESPONSIBLE for myself and RESPECTFUL towards others (including my destructive spouse), without dishonoring myself.
 This is where you are struggling.
 By demonizing and accusing him, you are not being respectful and you dishonor yourself by paying back evil for evil and behaving in a way that is inconsistent with the person you say you want to be.
 This is one reason you are in turmoil and feel unsettled by things.

 E – I will be EMPATHIC and COMPASSIONATE towards my destructive spouse without ENABLING the abuse to continue.
 Lobbing verbal bombs of your own – even if they are the truth, is not speaking the truth in love.
+[Tweet “Hard words need not be harsh words.”]
+(To read more on CORE strength read Chapter 7 of my book, The Emotionally Destructive Marriage, or watch this video.
+Chapter 9 of the same book talks about how to speak up in love).

 Here’s what often happens.
 Once an abused woman starts to regain her voice, she’s tempted to flip his accusations or abuse right back at her abuser.
 It feels better than being a helpless victim but now you’re both going at it, blaming and accusing, demonizing and attacking.
 No one is really listening.
 No one is reflecting.
 No one is curious or asking questions.
 No one is changing.
 Paul reminds us, “But if you are always biting and devouring one another, watch out!
 Beware of destroying one another” (Galatians 5:15).